tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 The overarching purpose of this dissertation is to investigate the effects of training variability on learning and generalization within visuomotor skill learning and function learning.
-Our investigations is structured into two main projects, each employing distinct experimental paradigms and computational modeling frameworks to elucidate how and when variability in training enhances or impedes subsequent
+Our investigation is structured into two main projects, each employing distinct experimental paradigms and computational modeling frameworks to elucidate how and when variability in training enhances or impedes subsequent